treilly94/hacker-env/password-cracking/README.md

 ## keith
 Keith has *ssh* access to the server.
 They've used the PIN from their credit card as their password for the last 20 years.

+## bob
+Bob cant be trusted with ssh access, they do have basic auth access to the web UI though.
+They have a surprisingly common password.